jtakayama/makahiki/install/install_readme.txt

 Run the install/python273_altinstall.py script as follows:
 1. Run it with --pythonsetup to install programs needed to compile Python:
-% sudo python ./install/python273_altinstall.py --pythonsetup
+% sudo ./install/python273_altinstall.py --pythonsetup

 2. Run it with --altinstall to compile Python into an altinstall:
-% sudo python ./install/python273_altinstall.py --altinstall
+% sudo ./install/python273_altinstall.py --altinstall

 1. Install system environment dependencies:
 -------------------------------------------